ObiamakaMaria/alx-backend-python/0x00-python_variable_annotations/README.md

 ###

-This is my Python_variable_annotations pproject.
+This is my Python_variable_annotations project.